Vairn/Discworld-Novelette/Occupational_Hazard.md

 ---

-### Chapter 4: The Evidence
+### Chapter 5: The Evidence

-Cheery Littlebottom sat in the Watch House basement surrounded by the sort of scientific equipment that would have impressed the Faculty of Practical Magic at Unseen University, if the wizards had been capable of thinking about anything more practical than whose turn it was to feed the Library's more carnivorous books.
+Cheery Littlebottom sat in the Watch House basement surrounded by the sort of scientific equipment that would have impressed the Faculty of Practical Magic at Unseen University, if the wizards had been capable of thinking about anything more practical than whose turn it was to feed the Library's more carnivorous books[^rincewind].
 The basement served as both forensic laboratory and general storage area for things that were too dangerous to keep upstairs but too valuable to throw away, which created an interesting working environment that combined cutting-edge investigative techniques with the constant possibility of accidental poisoning.

 The walls were lined with shelves containing evidence from hundreds of cases: bottled samples of suspicious substances, preserved fingerprints, weapons that had been catalogued and stored for future reference, and an impressive collection of what Cheery professionally referred to as "interesting stains."
 Gas lamps provided steady illumination, supplemented by the sort of specialized lighting equipment that allowed for detailed examination of evidence that preferred not to be examined in detail.